 Sunday, August 20, 2017 (T minus one day until the Great Total Solar Eclipse)

 Earlier in our trip, purusing a special eclipse edition newsletter from the Park, I saw a ranger-guided hike being offered at 9:30 AM to Phelps Lake from the Laurence Rockefeller Center, an alternate route to Lake Phelps.
-To get to the opposite side of the lake for our eclipse beachhead would be a longer, but more level, hike, so this seemed a great way to scout it out, as well as to have access to a ranger for questions about eclipse day logistics.
+To get to the opposite side of the lake for our eclipse beachhead, this would be a longer, but more level, hike, so this seemed a great way to scout it out, as well as to have access to a ranger for questions about eclipse day logistics.
 Since it was limited to 10, I wasn’t optimistic about being able to sign up for 4 of the spots on eclipse weekend, but to my surprise, I received a return call and we were in!
 We were advised to arrive before 9 AM to be certain of having a parking spot.
 We left around 8 AM, and cruised down south without hitting any significant traffic, a pleasant surprise.
 We arrived around 8:30, when the parking spaces were going fast, but could still be had.
 Apparently, the lot was full at 8:40, a full five minutes before their earliest record of 8:45 AM.

-Our hike to the lake was a leisurely one, perfect for rapidly improving Steve.
+Our hike to the lake was a leisurely one, perfect for Steve, whose ankle was rapidly improving.
 It was led by ranger Laura, a summertime resident of Grand Teton.
 She told us about the history of the preserve, how it was originally settled by a man named Sterling, as part of the Homestead Act.
 Later, it became one of the earliest dude ranches, owned by a man named Joy, and was known as JY Ranch.
 As a boy, Laurance Rockefeller vacationed there with his parents and the Rockefellers went on to buy the ranch and vacationed there over successive generations.
 Just as Laura had us gathered around her, saying that “hearing a snap could signify a bear is nearby”, Steve glanced over and saw a youngish bear foraging for berries a little distance away.
 Everyone caught a glimpse of it, but it quickly evaded us.

 We stopped for lunch at on-the-way Signal Mountain lodge.
 Most of the tables were filled and it looked like it might be a wait, until Sarah maneuvered us into a table by nicely asking a couple at a 4-top to switch to a 2-top.
 In the afternoon, there was gear to clean, sort and organize, as Steve and I were leaving 3 hours after the eclipse and so would have to be packed to go to the airport when we departed in the dark on eclipse morning.